 Green tea speeds up your metabolism, which results in weight loss.
-One cup contains less than 2 calories and metabolism boosting antioxidant that helps you to lose weight quickly.
-It is purely natural, without colors and preservatives.
+One cup contains less than 2 calories and a metabolism-boosting antioxidant that helps you lose weight quickly.
+It is purely natural, without colors or preservatives.

 It strengthens your tooth enamel and prevents damage due to acidic drinks.
 The polyphenols, which have anti-inflammatory properties, keep your gums in good shape, prevent periodontal disease, and eliminate bad breath.

-One of the main health benefits of green tea is that it helps in detoxification.
+One of the main health benefits of green tea is that it helps with detoxification.
 It removes toxins from the body and improves your overall health.
 This naturally improves your complexion.

-The polyphenol present in green tea improves the appearance of your hair and stimulates additional growth.
-Research has shown that green tea contains Epigallocatechin-3-Gallate (EGCG) which binds with the keratin in your hair to make your hair healthier, thicker, and stronger.
+The polyphenols present in green tea improve the appearance of your hair and stimulate additional growth.
+Research has shown that green tea contains epigallocatechin-3-gallate (EGCG), which binds with the keratin in your hair to make it healthier, thicker, and stronger.

-I have written an in-depth discussion of these benefits and several ways on how to use DIY techniques to get the most out of the health benefits of Japanese green tea.
-You can find all the details in my book I Will Teach You How to Be Healthy by Using Japanese Green Tea.
+I have written an in-depth discussion of these benefits and several ways to use DIY techniques to get the most out of the health benefits of Japanese green tea.
+You can find all the details in my book, I Will Teach You How to Be Healthy by Using Japanese Green Tea.

-Due to the high quantity of nutrients in this tea, its health benefits supersede most other variants.
+Due to the high quantity of nutrients in this tea, its health benefits outweigh those of most other variants.
 The complex technique required to produce this tea makes it only available in a limited quantity—even in Japan.

-It comes with a high level of purity that requires no sweetener.
+It comes with a high level of purity and requires no sweetener.
 Adding ingredients to this drink is counterproductive.

-The process of making ceremonial Matcha is carried out using advanced technology while observing the fundamentals of old traditions to obtain maximum benefits.
-The tea is covered few days before harvest after which it is steamed and dried with special equipment.
+The process of making ceremonial matcha is carried out using advanced technology while observing the fundamentals of old traditions to obtain maximum benefits.
+The tea is covered a few days before harvest, after which it is steamed and dried with special equipment.